Gissio/radpro/README.md

 With Rad Pro, you can:

-* Measure instantaneous radiation rate (based on the last 11 pulses or a 5-second moving-average filter).
+* Measure instantaneous radiation rate (based on the last 11 pulses or 5-second moving-average).
 * Measure average radiation rate (over a time period).
 * Measure cumulative dose (stored in non-volatile memory).
 * Generate customizable rate and dose alarms.